 In order to maintain a moderate risk profile, Fibank has established an adequate framework for liquidity risk management.
 The Bank's policy on liquidity management is designed so as to ensure meeting all obligations even under stress originating from the external environment or from the specifics of banking activity, as well as to maintain an adequate level and structure of liquid buffers and apply appropriate mechanisms for the distribution of costs, profits and risks related to liquidity.
-The Bank applies a combination of methods, financial models and instruments for the assessment and management of liquidity, including the requirements for reporting and monitoring of the liquidity coverage ratio (LCR) and net stable funding ratio (NSFR) in compliance with Regulation (EU) No 575/2013 and the applicable delegated regulations of the European Commission.
+The Bank applies a combination of methods, financial models and instruments for assessment and management of liquidity, including the requirements for reporting and monitoring of the liquidity coverage ratio (LCR) and net stable funding ratio (NSFR) in compliance with Regulation (EU) No 575/2013 and the applicable delegated regulations of the European Commission.
 In order to reduce the liquidity risk, preventive measures have been taken aimed to extend the maturity of borrowings from customers, to encourage long-term relationships with clients and to increase customer satisfaction.
-In order to adequately manage liquidity risk, the Bank monitors cash flows on a daily basis.
+In order to adequately manage liquidity risk, the Bank monitors cash flows on a daily basis, and also maintains a maturity ladder, which is part of the additional liquidity monitoring indicators and a tool for detailed monitoring of cash inflows and outflows by maturity interval.